um-grex/grex-docs/content/english/ood/_index.md

 [OpenOnDemand](https://openondemand.org/ "OpenOnDemand") or __OOD__ for short, is an open source Web portal for High-Performance computing, developed at Ohio Supercomputing Center.
 OOD makes it easier for beginner HPC users to access the resources via a Web interface.
 OOD also allows for interactive, visualization and other Linux Desktop applications to be accessed on HPC systems via a convenient Web user interface.

 Since the end of __October 2021__, OpenOnDemand version 2 is officially in production  on Grex.
+Since the beginning of __January 2023__, OpenOnDemand version 3 is officially in production  on Grex.

-For more general OOD information, see the OpenOnDemand [paper](https://joss.theoj.org/papers/10.21105/joss.00622 "OpenOnDemand Paper")
+For more general OOD information, see the [OpenOnDemand paper](https://joss.theoj.org/papers/10.21105/joss.00622 "OpenOnDemand Paper")

 ## OpenOndemand on Grex
 ---

-Grex's OOD instance runs on **ood.hpc.umanitoba.ca** and requires the Alliance's Duo MFA to authenticate.
+Grex's OOD instance runs on [**ood.hpc.umanitoba.ca**](https://ood.hpc.umanitoba.ca "Grex OOD") and requires the Alliance's Duo MFA to authenticate.
 The OOD instance is available only from UManitoba campus IP addresses -- that is, your computer should be on the UM Campus network to connect.

-To connect from outside the UM network, please install and start __UManitoba Virtual Private Network__ [VPN](https://umanitoba.ca/information-services-technology/my-security/vpn-support).
+To connect from outside the UM network, please install and start [__UManitoba Virtual Private Network__](https://umanitoba.ca/information-services-technology/my-security/vpn-support "UofM VPN").
 Note that you'd need the VPN client installation as described there; "VPN Gateway" will likely not work.

 OOD relies on in-browser VNC sessions; so, a modern browser with HTML5 support is required; we recommend Google Chrome or Firefox or Safari, and their derivatives.

 **Connect to OOD using UManitoba VPN:**

 > - Make sure UM Ivanti Secure VPN is connected.
 This may require using UManitoba MS Entra second factor authentication.
-> - Point your Web browser to [https://ood.hpc.umanitoba.ca](https://ood.hpc.umanitoba.ca)
+> - Point your Web browser to [https://ood.hpc.umanitoba.ca](https://ood.hpc.umanitoba.ca "Grex OOD")
 > - Use your Alliance (Compute Canada) username and password to log in to Grex OOD.
 > - Provide Alliance's Duo second factor authentication when asked.